 Furthermore, the logistics service providers collaborate with each other, even though they are fierce competitors.
-Again, they do it through their suppliers-the specialized human resource firms that serve them.
+Again, they do it through their suppliers - the specialized human resource firms that serve them.
 All the logistics service providers have unpredictable needs for workers.
-For example, winning a contract may require several hundred trained workers in short order.
-Staffing companies like Staff mark, Adecco, Spherion, and others serve this logistics market and in many cases collaborate on locating, recruiting and moving workers to satisfy the needs of the 3PLs.
+For example, wining a contract may require several hundred trained workers in short order.
+Staffing companies like Staffmark, Adecco, Spherion, and others serve this logistics market and in many cases collaborate on locating, recruiting and moving workers to satisfy the needs of the 3PL.

-19.6 Impact of Logistics Clusters
+6. Impact of Logistics Clusters

-In many cases, when governments (either local or national) look to cluster strategies for economic development, they fix their sights on the "sexy" ones-investing resources in developing the "Silicon Pyramid" in Egypt, Japan's "Science City" in Tsukuba, the Iberian Nanotechnology Laboratory in Portugal, or a film industry in Alaska.
-Yet logistics clusters provide just as many advantages, and in many cases even more benefits.
+In many cases, when governments (either local or national) look to cluster strategies for economic development, they fix their sights on the "sexy" ones - investing resources in developing the "Silicon Pyramid" in Egypt, Japan's "Science City" in Tsukuba, the Iberian Nanotechnology Laboratory in Portugal, or a film industry in Alaska.Yet logistics clusters provide just as many advantages, and in many cases even more benefits.
 The agglomeration of companies with logistics-intensive operations in a given location, not only provides these companies with certain competitive advantages, but they also contribute significantly to the economic growth in the regions where they are located, despite logistics rarely being associated with "high technology."
-The regional economic returns from logistics clusters are rooted in the following factors:
+Companies located in the cluster benefit from both general cluster advantages and advantages specific to logistics-intensive companies.
+The regional economic return from logistics clusters are rooted in the following factors:

-19.6.1 Job Creation
+6.1.
+Job creation

 Logistics clusters typically create a large number of jobs.
-The traditional criticism, that logistics jobs involve "moving boxes" at minimum wage, is an outdated view of the industry.
-In addition to low-level manual jobs (sorting or hand-picking), the industry includes the following:
+The traditional criticism that logistics jobs involve "moving boxes" at minimum wage, is an outdated view of the industry which misses many of the benefits of logistics-related jobs.
+In addition to low-level manual jobs (sorting or hand-picking) the industry include the following: